-NB The Wellbeing and Engagement Collection student survey was completed during the COVID-19 outbreak in Australia, resulting in reduced school participation in the Term 1 collection.
-Therefore, the department is re-running the survey again this term.
+NB Our first Wellbeing and Engagement Collection student survey was completed during the COVID-19 outbreak in Australia, resulting in reduced school participation in the Term 1 2020 collection.
+Therefore, students had the opportunity to complete it again in Term 3.
+Please see the 2020 Wellbeing and Engagement SA Release Notes below: